dmbarbour/wikilon/docs/AcidStateReplacement.md

 I also want to push Wikilon onto external servers, either VPS or cloud.
 Fortunately, it looks like I can get a good deal on servers.
 And I'll probably want a dedicated server (note: ovh.com & contabo.com look very promising), but I could get started with VPS at 1/10th the cost.

-If I can, I'd also like to avoid the serialization bottleneck of **acid-state**.
-But I do want to keep the
+If I can, I'd also like to avoid the serialization bottlenecks of **acid-state**.
+But I do want to keep the ACID properties.

 # Design